cliffordwilliam/python-2d-game-engine/README.md

 ## Installation

-To install and run the project, follow these steps:
+Steps to install and run the project:

 1. Clone the repository: